CarbonBasedDudeform/HackerRankSolutions/README.md

 # HackerRankSolutions
-Solutions to various problems on HackerRank
+Solutions to various problems on HackerRank, not pretty code, but hacky code

 https://www.hackerrank.com/Domb